Ayush-CS-89112521/Astra-Adaptive-Smart-Traffic-Response-Analytics/README.md

 ### 5. Machine Learning & SHAP Diagnostics
 ASTRA provides full explainability for its models using native C++ SHAP value calculations.
 High-risk features (such as geographical regions or specific corridors) are exposed in real-time.
 ![SHAP Diagnostics](docs/screenshots/shap_diagnostics.png)

+> [!NOTE]
+> **Data Engineering & Optimization Note**:
+> The raw dataset supplied by the hackathon coordinators (4.54 MB) was heavily cleansed and optimized for production.
+Features containing the least amount of data (highly sparse columns like `cargo_material` and `age_of_truck`), duplicate features, and false/redundant database audit records were stripped, retaining only 18 high-signal features and reducing the training dataset footprint by nearly 50% (to 2.34 MB).
+Furthermore, mixed-language Kannada descriptions were standardized and translated entirely to English to ensure highly accurate semantic vectorization under the SentenceTransformer `all-MiniLM-L6-v2` model.

 ---